clockworksspheres/ramdisk/README.md

 ### Looking at working with the

-[AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
-Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
-The AIM Toolkit must be installed prior to using this project.
+AIMtk - whose predecessor is ImDisk.
+Dropping the work so far with ImDisk since it is EOL and doesn't officially support Windows 11.
+The AIM Toolkit must be installed and set up prior to using this project.

+NOTE: the AIMtk software must be acquired/purchased from [Arsenal Recon](https://arsenalrecon.com/products/arsenal-image-mounter)

 ## Developed for macOS, Linux and Windows